Disney Springs: West Side

 West Side depicts the town's exposition center, having been developed in the 1950s, according to the town's fictional history.

 The expansion of the existing AMC Theatres Pleasure Island 24 venue opened with Downtown Disney West Side in 1997.
 Renovations began in late 2010, which created theaters offering enhanced food service.
 The complex was renamed AMC Downtown Disney 24.
 In 1997, there were plans to open a Planet Movies by AMC entertainment complex at this location by combining the Planet Hollywood restaurant with a re-branded AMC megaplex.
 These plans were abandoned due to Planet Hollywood's continued financial problems.
 The complex has now been renamed AMC Disney Springs 24.
 DisneyQuest was located in this area until it closed on July 2, 2017, and was subsequently demolished.
 The NBA Experience, which was built on the DisneyQuest site, briefly operated for 7 months from August 12, 2019, through March 2020 due to closures related to the COVID-19 pandemic.
 On August 16, 2021, it was confirmed that the location would never reopen.
-On February 19, 2025, it was reported that Level99, an escape room attraction, would replace the NBA Experience.
+On February 19, 2025, it was reported that Level99, an escape room attraction, would replace the NBA Experience, which opened on June 29, 2026 at Disney Springs West Side.